c-feldmann/pdbpython/README.md

 ### PDBFile
 The class PDBFile is initialized with `pdb_id` (str, an identifier for the file) and `pdb_content` (str, the content of a PDB-file).
-In default `check_lines` (bool) is set to `True`, which will raise an `AssertionError` if the reconstructed line for an atom differs from the original line.
-In some cases PDB files created by third party software may differ slightly in padding, which will still raise an error.
+In default `check_lines` (bool) is set to `True`, which will raise an `AssertionError` if the reconstructed line for an atom differs from the original line (alignment of atom label is allowed to differ).
 After reviewing differences you can suppress the error  with setting `check_lines` to `False`.
+The CONNECT info in PDB-files is often referencing atoms not present in the file.
+When setting `allow_connect_errors` to `False` these errors are ignored.
 #### Constructing a PDBFile object from online database or file.
 The class PDBFile can also be constructed from a file:
 ```python